okuvshynov/qna/README.md

 ```
 [x] context
-	[ ] selection-only
+	[x] selection-only
 	[x] selection + entire document
 [x] openAI integration
 [x] better prompt
 [ ] pip install ...
-[ ] extract prompts out of source.
+[x] extract prompts out of source.
 Make easier to configure, etc.
-[ ] Some basic embedding store for large books.
+[x] Some basic embedding store for large books.
 Just split by page, find best N pages and include in the prompt.
 [ ] instructions on how to use
 [x] check other pdf viewers on desktops/iPad/phones.
 How do they handle annotations?
 [ ] configuration
 [ ] try on some old pdfs
 [ ] monitoring remote files?
+Best way to use on tablet/phone?
-[ ] local llama/mistral integration
+[ ] local llama/mistral integration.
+What should be the
 ```

 ## useful references